 Rib Room at the Omni Royal Orleans, 11:30 a.m. to 7 p.m. — This three-course brunch includes all your New Orleans and holiday favorites.

-Roosevelt Hotel 10:30 a.m. to 2 p.m. — The Roosevelt’s annual, traditional Christmas brunch buffet with a lot of different foods to choose from.
+Roosevelt Hotel 10:30 a.m. to 2 p.m. — The Roosevelt’s annual, traditional Christmas brunch buffet with plenty of different foods to choose from.